It's a piece of cake, really

 Check Your Game’s System Requirements

-Next, go to the website where you got your game and find out its system requirements.
-If you have a hard time looking for it on the website, you can search for it using Google.
+Next, go to the website where you will buy your game and find out the system requirements.
+If you have a hard time finding it on the website, you can search for it using Google.

 - Type in your game’s full name + system requirements and press enter.

-- Once you have located these requirements, it’s time to compare them with your system’s information.
+- Once you have located these requirements, it’s time to compare them with the system information we gathered in the previous step.
 Like before, your focus should be on the CPU, RAM, and Graphics.

-- If you prefer to amp up your gaming experience, turn to the Recommended Requirements for your game.
+- If you want a better gaming experience, turn to the Recommended Requirements for your game.
 The Minimum and Recommended Requirements usually come next to each other.
 But if not, just go over it online.
 Again, use Google to search for these.

-- There, you can find information that’s similar to the game’s Minimum System Requirements.
+- There, you can find information that’s similar to the game’s Minimum System Requirements, but slightly higher.
 And just like with the Minimum Requirements information, your focus should be on the CPU, RAM, and Graphics.

 The Automatic Way